chanyadeshani/Group8/README.md

 >Feature engineering

 Variables in the Titanic Dataset

 Pclass: Passenger classes based on fares paid and a possible refelction of their economic standings 1st = Upper
 2nd = Middle
 3rd = Lower

+Fare =  Ticket charge per passenger
-Age of each passenger of the Titanic
+Age = Age of each passenger of the Titanic

-Sibsp =dataset defines family relations : Siblings/Spouse Sibling = Sister, Brother, Step-sister, Stepbrother Spouse = Husband and Wife
+Sibsp = dataset defines family relations : Siblings/Spouse
+Sibling = Sister, Brother, Step-sister, Stepbrother Spouse = Husband and Wife
 Parch : defines family relations
 Parent = Mother and Father
-Child = Daughter, Son, Step-daughter and Step-son
+Child = Daughter, Son, Step-daughter and Step-son Embarked = Ports of entry of passengers namely Queenstown(Q), Cherbourg(C), Southampton(S) Cabin = Cabin numbers of the passengers

 CONTENT

-Libraries imported were Pandas, Numpy, Matplotlib, Seaborn, Sklearn, Titanic dataset picked by Team 8: https://www.kaggle.com/c/titanic/data
+Libraries imported were Pandas, NumPy, Matplotlib, Seaborn, Sklearn, Plotly.
+The Titanic dataset picked by Team 8: https://www.kaggle.com/c/titanic/data.
+Pandas library was imported because it is a high level data manipulation tool needed to understand and visualise the structure of the dataset.
+NumPy is a library for python which supports large arrays, so it was important in this assessment.
+Matplotlib was important to aid visualizations of the dataset as histograms, piecharts, scatterplots, bar plots.Seaborn library was imported as it is useful in showing individual feature details of variables important to the assessment.
+Sklearn/Scikit learn library was imported because it is used to model datasets as clusters and also for regression analysis, which helps to predict outcomes of the dataset.

 The Titanic dataset was split into test and train sets so that the latter dataset can be used to train the machine learning model.
-The test set is used to test the model to check the accuracy of the predictions.
+The test set is used to test the model to check the accuracy of the machine model predictions.

 The first step in cleaning this dataset was dropping columns which were not so important to our analysis.
 In the ‘Embarked’ column, missing values were replaced with the mode values using the approriate python codes.

->Data visualization of answers to the questions listed in the Project Description, using Seaborn library and Matplotlib library and other libraries can be seen
+Data visualization of answers to the questions listed in the Project Description, using Seaborn library and Matplotlib library and other libraries can be seen in our submitted pdf assessment file

->Classification techniques employed to create predictive models of the titanic dataset in the barplot showing survived versus fatalities.
-Also a barplot showing how the sexes fared, which sex had the higher survival rate.
+Some classification techniques were employed to create predictive models of the titanic dataset in the barplot showing survived versus fatalities of the titanic dataset